secretstartups/handbook/channel-marketing/partner-campaigns/index.html.md

 ### Offline Events: (Lead capture via list uploads)
 If a form isn't available to capture registration, follow these steps:

-1. In List upload issue, add a column for CRM Partner ID and add the value.
+1. In List upload issue, add a column for CRM Partner ID and add the value. - All partner IDs can be [found here](/handbook/marketing/channel-marketing/partner-campaigns/#partner-crm-ids).
 If the partner did not source the lead (AKA GitLab did), then leave that column blank.
 1. Mark in the list upload issue that this is a joint event and the partner will be following up with leads
 1. (no setup needed) If a `partnerid` was captured on the list, then Marketo will [request a campaign](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/SC25176B2ZN19) to append that value to the `CRM Partner ID (lookup)` and `Vartopia Partner Account ID` fields.
 If no ID was captured, the list will route to GitLab SDRs.
 1. (no setup needed) Interesting moments will dynamically change if there is a partner involved to reflect that.